Automating patient referrals without losing the human touch

 The existing system was entirely manual, creating bottlenecks that delayed patient care and frustrated both staff and patients waiting for appointments.

-How We Approached It
+02 How We Approached It

 We mapped the entire referral journey to understand where human judgment was essential and where automation could genuinely help.
-The key insight was that automation shouldn't replace clinical decision-making – it should eliminate the administrative friction around it.
+The key insight was that automation shouldn't replace clinical decision-making, it should eliminate the administrative friction around it.

 We built a system that learns from successful referral patterns whilst preserving the ability for clinicians to override recommendations when patient needs require it.

-What Made It Special
+03 What Made It Special

-Rather than creating another "dumb" automation tool, we built something that gets smarter with use.
+Rather than creating another automation tool, we built something that gets smarter with use.
 The platform learns from referral outcomes and clinician feedback to improve its suggestions over time.
+The real breakthrough was designing automation that enhanced clinical judgment rather than replacing it.

-The Reality
+04 The Reality

 We delivered a referral system that dramatically reduced administrative overhead whilst maintaining high-quality patient care decisions.